koreapyj/asterisk-chan-quectel-5g/README.md

     $ ./configure --with-astversion=16.20
     $ make
     $ make install
-    copy quectel.conf to /etc/asterisk Change context and audio serial port as required
+    copy quectel5g.conf to /etc/asterisk Change context and audio serial port as required

 If you run a different version of Asterisk, you'll need to update the `16.20` as appropriate, obviously.